izy4eze/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Write a function that returns the weighted average of all integers tuple (<score>, <weight>) Write a function that deletes keys with a specific value in a dictionary.
 Write a function that deletes keys with a specific value in a dictionary.
+Write a function that deletes keys with a specific value in a dictionary.